saps2412/SpineNuancesWebsite/content/english/documents/spine_fusion_publications.md

 - SUMMARY - PLIF with ostaPek® cages with or without posterior instrumentation is associated with a fusion rate of 92.5%.
 Negative clinical results were found for only 6% of the patients.
 -----

-## ostaPek® Erriva interbody fusion cages
+## ostaPek® Erriva™ interbody fusion cages - ELIF & TLIF

 A. Kurzbuch, D. Recoules-Arche: [Minimal invasive lumbar spine revision surgery at distance from the dura and postsurgical scar tissue: Extraforaminal Lumbar Interbody Fusion.
 (ELIF).](https://saps2412.github.io/publications/ELIF%20Kurzbuch%202018.pdf) J Clin Neurosci.
 Jan 2018; 47:332-336